nickpgill/nickpgill.github.io/_posts/2015-06-03-celebrating-new-appointments.md

 ---
 This two-day event will take place on 23rd and 30th June 2015 at the University of South Wales.
 The event is being held to [celebrate the appointment](http://www.lms.ac.uk/grants/celebrating-new-appointments-scheme-1) of four new lecturers in the maths dept of USW.
 It will consist of four sessions of general talks, each hosted by a new lecturer.
 All are welcome!

-There is no registration fee, but please register your attendance or obtain any further details by contacting [Nick Gill](mailto:Nicholas.Gill@southwales.ac.uk).
+There is no registration fee, but please register your attendance or obtain any further details by contacting [Nick Gill](mailto:Nick.Gill@southwales.ac.uk).
 All events are held in rooms G310 and G311.
 Morning tea, lunch and afternoon tea are included and complementary.
 There are limited funds available for dinner &#8212; please let us know if you would like to join us.

-**New**: A list of titles and abstracts for all talks [is now available](http://boolesrings.org/nickgill/files/2015/06/talks.pdf).
+A list of titles and abstracts for all talks [is now available](files/2015/06/talks.pdf).

-##Tuesday 23rd June 2015
+## Tuesday 23rd June 2015

 <table>